 Upon release in January 2020, it was streamed 10,000 times on Spotify in 8 weeks by far my most successful song to date.
 I have since been nominated for Best Solo Artist in

-"The 2020 ESSEX Panic Awards" and have released 2 more singles from my sophomore album "H E A L E D".
+"The 2020 ESSEX Panic Awards" and have released 3 more singles from my sophomore album "H E A L E D" which will be released on the 21st September 2021.